United Kingdom

 Expenditure of a capital nature on R&D related to a company’s trade is also wholly allowable as a tax deduction (i.e. 100% capital allowances are available).
 This covers capital expenditure on the provision of laboratories and research equipment; however, no allowance is available for expenditure on land.

-- A company will need to pre-notify that they are making a claim if they are a first-time claimant or if they have not made claims in the past three years.
-The notification must be made by six months after the period in which they intend to make a claim.
+• A company is required to pre-notify that they are making a claim if they are a first-time claimant or if they have not made claims in the past three years.
+The notification must be made by six months after the end of the period in which they intend to make a claim.
 HMRC have indicated that late notifications will not be accepted, so companies will need to be planning much further ahead when considering whether to make claims.

-- It will become mandatory for claimants to share certain information when making a claim.
-The key documentation that will need to be shared with HMRC includes:
+• It is mandatory for claimants to share certain information when making a claim.
+The key documentation that needs to be shared with HMRC includes:

-- Cloud and data costs will become qualifying cost types; however, these costs need to clearly align with direct R&D and cannot be included in R&D claims where these costs only relate to indirect supporting activities.
+• Cloud and data costs have become qualifying cost types; however, these costs need to clearly align with direct R&D and cannot be included in R&D claims where these costs only relate to indirect supporting activities.

-- A new announcement to include pure math research within the scope of the R&D relief, which is likely to benefit those undertaking data science or artificial intelligence-based R&D activities.
+• Pure maths research is now within the scope of the R&D relief, which is likely to benefit those undertaking data science or artificial intelligence-based R&D activities.

 R&D relief: SMEs